Medvedev out for one to two months for surgery

 Medvedev, 26, missed out on a chance to return to the top of the world rankings when he lost to Poland's Hubert Hurkacz at the Miami Open on Thursday.

-The French Open, the second grand slam of the year, begins on 22 May.
+The French Open, the second Grand Slam of the year, begins on 22 May.

 "The last months I have been playing with a small hernia," said Medvedev who lost in the Australian Open final.